 Using results from the pilot, 25 items were selected for the final form.
 The distribution of items by sub-idea is shown in Table 3.
-In some cases a sub-idea may not be as highly represented in the final assessment because it was deemed to be less central than others.
+There are fewer sub-ideas in Table 3 than in the content unpacking (see Table 1), as limiting the assessment to a total of 25 items required restricting the coverage of sub-ideas.
+In some cases a sub-idea may not be represented in the final assessment because it was deemed to be less central than others.
 In other cases, items associated with the sub-idea did not perform as well as others in the pilot study.